sidkhuntia/rune/README.md

 1. **AI Provider Selection**: Choose between Novita.ai or Google Gemini Flash
 2. **API Key Configuration**: Set your API key for the chosen provider
 3. **Model Selection**: Choose the AI model to use
-4. **Staging Preferences**: Configure how Gafu handles file staging
+4. **Staging Preferences**: Configure how Rune handles file staging

 ### API Keys